 Bloomsdale Long Standing Spinach Seeds History

 Bloomsdale Spinach is a hardy, cool weather member of the Chenopodiaceae (Goosefoot) family.
 Spinach has a deep taproot and a shallow yet extensive branching root system, with most of its feeder roots in the top few inches of the soil.
-The plant produces a rosette of fleshy, non-hairy leaves that tend to be broad and tender.
+Bloomsdale long standing spinach seeds produce a plant that has a rosette of fleshy, non-hairy leaves.
+These leaves tend to be broad and tender.
 There are two basic leaf types: 1) smooth or flat and 2) crinkled or savoy.
 Hybrid varieties now offer a semi-savoy type, which has a smoother, less crinkled leaf texture.

-Leaf shapes include round, oval, arrow-shaped, or triangular; borne on edible stems ranging from 1 to 6 inches long. according to TaylorÕs Guide to Heirloom Vegetables by Benjamin Watson, the heirloom variety Bloomsdale Longstanding “was bred from a single monoecious plant.”
-Click here for an amazing article published by Arizona Edu
+Leaf shapes include round, oval, arrow-shaped, or triangular; borne on edible stems ranging from 1 to 6 inches long. according to Taylor’s Guide to Heirloom Vegetables by Benjamin Watson, the heirloom variety Bloomsdale Longstanding “was bred from a single monoecious plant.”
+Click here for an amazing article published by the University of Arizona.

 Spinach can be planted from mid-September through the end of February.
 It tolerates partial shade, but grows best in full sun.
 The optimum daytime growing temperature ranges between 50 and 60 degrees Fahrenheit.
 Spinach does well in a variety of soil textures, but prefers fertile, well-drained soil with a pH of 6.0 to 7.5.
 Prior to planting, prepare the bed by enriching it with organic matter and turning it to loosen to a depth of 18 inches.
 Be sure to deeply water the bed prior to planting, since adequate moisture is essential to quick germination, and overhead watering can lead to seedling diseases.